 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

-For research study within our Essex Business School, we normally require a good Masters degree, or equivalent, in a relevant discipline.
-A well developed research proposal is also essential.
+They normally require a good Masters degree, or equivalent, in a relevant discipline.
+You must also submit a well-developed research proposal as part of your application.

 For up-to-date information on funding opportunities at Essex, please visit: www.essex.ac.uk/studentfinance.